 IV.
 RESOURCES HAI WILL PROVIDE AND VENDOR REQUIREMENTS

 A. Classroom Facilities

 HAI shall provide contracted vendors with suitable classroom facilities at the Kentucky Exposition Center or a nearby hotel.
 Vendors will not be responsible for the cost of such facilities.

 Reasonable costs for audiovisual equipment necessary to conduct the courses (for example, screen, projector, microphone, flip chart) shall be paid for by HAI.
 Contracted vendors must specify their requirements to HAI upon execution of a contract.
 HAI shall make all arrangements for audiovisual equipment.

 C. Refreshment Breaks

 HAI shall make arrangements to provide morning and afternoon drink service and light refreshments for class participants during course breaks.
 All food and beverage service for each course shall be ordered and paid for by HAI.

 HAI shall provide the course instructor(s) with a class roster no later than thirty (30) days prior to the start of the course.
 Updates will be provided as needed.
 A final class roster and student sign-in sheet shall be provided by HAI to the instructor on site.
 Vendors are prohibited from using student contact information provided by HAI for any purpose unrelated to the contracted course(s), including but not limited to the promotion of any other product, program, or service.

-HAI shall provide certificates of completion for each attendee who successfully completes a course.
+HAI shall provide certificates for each course attendee.
 Contracted vendors shall provide HAI with the course instructor’s electronic signature for use on certificates no later than thirty (30) days prior to the start of the course.
 Certificates shall be distributed by HAI to the instructor(s) on site.